Learning Discriminative and Generalizable Anomaly Detector for Dynamic Graph with Limited Supervision: Methodology

 which smoothly transitions from quadratic to linear penalization.
 We then construct the two co-centered hyperspheres with an outer radius $r_{\max}$ and an inner radius $r_{\min}=\gamma \cdot r_{\max}$, where $\gamma$ is a coefficient (e.g. $0.9$), to form a compact normal region.
 In practice, we set $r_{\max}=0.4$ since $n(x)\approx 0.4$ when $\lVert x\rVert_2^2=1$, which is consistent with the unit hypersphere under the Euclidean norm.
 Then, we can define the following loss for normal samples:

-where ${\rm \sigma}(\cdot)$ denotes logarithmic sigmoid function.
-The objective of this loss is to pull the representations of normal samples into a compact interval region at a consistent scale, while avoiding unnecessary contraction for samples already inside, thereby preventing representation collapse and enabling a unified decision boundary.
+where $\sigma(\cdot)$ denotes the log-sigmoid function, $\Delta_{\min} = r_{\min} - n(x)$, and $\Delta_{\max} = n(x) - r_{\max}$.The objective of this loss is to pull the representations of normal samples into a compact interval region at a consistent scale, while avoiding unnecessary contraction for samples already inside, thereby preventing representation collapse and enabling a unified decision boundary.

 For abnormal representations, we expect that they are located outside the outer hypersphere and are highly different from normal representations.
 Thus, we contrastively optimize the norms of abnormal representations to form a gap between abnormal and normal representations.
 We introduce a margin $\Delta r$ and define an abnormal radius $r^\prime = r_{max} + \Delta r$.
 When an abnormal representation $x$ is inside the hypersphere with a radius $r^\prime$, it will be pushed outside of the hypersphere.
 In addition, to avoid overfitting to anomalies during pretraining, we do not further push away the abnormal representations that are already outside the hypersphere.
 Then the learning objective is as follows: